 - Provides maximum engine braking.

 - Allows upshifts by moving gearshift lever.

-- Will not downshift into 1 (First) at high speeds; allows for 1 (First) when vehicle reaches slower speeds.
+- The transmission will not downshift into 1 (First) at high speeds; it will downshift to a lower gear and then shift into 1 (First) when the vehicle reaches slower speeds.